metosin/malli/README.md

 ## Delay, Future and Promise Schemas

-`:delay`, `:future`, and `:promise` schemas validate their respective concurrency promitives.
+`:delay`, `:future`, and `:promise` schemas validate their respective concurrency types.
 They all share common behavior for validation.
 Since `deref` is prone to block the current thread, malli is careful to only validate `realized?` values.
 This can be overridden to always validate with `:force true`.